davidmreed/ktema-org-zola/content/articles/against-the-language-of-software-minimalism.md

 2. It requires you to understand or acknowledge viewpoints other than your own.
 Why might a user who's very different from me not like this tool?
 We should not be hubristic about our software; nothing is the best for everyone.
 3. It guides contributors to the software in working according to the actual principles that underlie its design.

 And _justify the claims that are made_.
-It's parodical how often software written in Rust is described as "blazingly fast" - but don't
+It's parodical how often software written in Rust is described as "blazingly fast".
+It's rather less common for those claims to be backed up by benchmarks.

 ---

 I want to be clear that I am in no way speaking against building software that does just enough, that has a well-defined scope, that is fast and efficient, or that omits capabilities whose impact does not justify their expense.
 As above, minimalist software may in fact be excellent software.

-I just ask that we say what we mean by "just enough"; that we make our tradeoffs explicit; and that in doing so we acknowledge that someone else might make different but equally valid choices.
+I only ask that we say what we mean by "just enough"; that we make our tradeoffs explicit; and that in doing so we acknowledge that someone else might make different but equally valid choices.